shimil/react-naitve-tutorial/README.md

 # react-naitve-tutorial
+This tutorial is absolutely based on React Native's official tutrial.
+You can find it at https://facebook.github.io/react-native/docs/tutorial.html.

-Let's create a demo movies app.
+Now... let's create a demo movies app.

 # Installations
 1. `brew install watchman`